RiccardoOmiccioli/GitHubPagesTemplate/docs/chapter-with-grandchild/index.md

 ---
-title: Chapter 3
+title: Chapter with grandchild
 has_children: true
 nav_order: 4
 ---

-# Chapter 3
+# Chapter with grandchild
 This is a page with one child.